A Solution To Infertility

 What happens during assisted hatching?

 Assisted hatching happens with the embryologist or lab technician.
 The egg and a washed sperm sample are combined in a culture dish.
 The cells stay for several days to multiply and form the embryo.
 A thin protective shell then forms around the cells.
-The lab technician makes a small crack in this shell with a laser or unique solution.
+The lab technician makes a small crack in this shell with a laser or particular solution.
 Although the shell cracks, the embryo is safe, healthy, and usable.
 From there, the doctor transfers the hatched embryo to the uterus.

 Does assisted hatching make a difference?